Targum -- A Multilingual New Testament Translation Corpus: Corpus Analysis

-The pairwise similarity matrices in Figure \ref{fig:similarity_matrix} reveal several key features of the corpus's internal structure.
-A primary observation, particularly from the semantic matrices, is the high degree of overall similarity, with most translation pairs scoring above 0.8 in cosine similarity.
-This reflects their shared source text and narrative content.
-Against this cohesive backdrop, two types of clusters are visible.
-The most prominent are the tight, high-similarity blocks along the diagonal, which represent near-identical editions or minor revisions of the same translation work.
-Additionally, we observe distinct clusters of translations that are internally cohesive but markedly dissimilar from the main group.
-These often correspond to more dynamic or paraphrastic translations that employ a different stylistic register.
-While these clusters appear in both matrices, their distinctiveness is far more pronounced in the lexical view.
-This divergence highlights how the lexical metric, with its sensitivity to specific word choices and sentence structures, is particularly effective at quantifying the unique stylistic strategies of dynamic versions --- differences that the semantic embeddings partially smooth over.
+The pairwise similarity matrices in Figure \ref{fig:similarity_matrix} reveal the corpus's internal structure.
+From the semantic matrices, most translation pairs score above 0.8 in cosine similarity, reflecting their shared source text and narrative content.

+Two types of clusters are visible.
+The most prominent are the tight, high-similarity blocks along the diagonal, representing near-identical editions or minor revisions of the same translation work.
+We also observe distinct clusters of translations that are internally cohesive but markedly dissimilar from the main group, often corresponding to dynamic or paraphrastic translations that employ a different stylistic register.

+These clusters appear in both matrices, but their distinctiveness is far more pronounced in the lexical view.
+The lexical metric, sensitive to specific word choices and sentence structures, better captures the stylistic strategies of dynamic versions --- differences that the semantic embeddings partially smooth over.

 Figure \ref{fig:cross_language_similarity} extends this analysis across all five languages.
 Within-language blocks along the diagonal exhibit the highest mean cosine similarity (\data{xsim_within_mean}), ranging from \data{xsim_within_min} (English, whose large and stylistically diverse collection lowers the average) to \data{xsim_within_max} (French and Italian).
 Cross-language similarity is lower overall (mean \data{xsim_cross_mean}), yet the block structure reveals a clear typological pattern.
 Among the Romance languages, Italian--Spanish reaches \data{xsim_italian_spanish_mean}, the highest cross-language pair, though English--French is comparable at \data{xsim_english_french_mean}.
 Polish, the sole Slavic language, is the most distant from every other language in the corpus: its cross-language means range from \data{xsim_french_polish_mean} (French--Polish, the lowest pair) to \data{xsim_polish_spanish_mean} (Polish--Spanish).
 English occupies an intermediate position, reflecting both its Germanic substrate and its Romance-derived vocabulary.